 These times suck.

 And feeling stunned when my youngest devoured handful after handful of poi in Maui.
-I look back on the first trip I ever took with my baby at MommyCon Vancouver.
+I looked back on the first trip I ever took with my baby at MommyCon Vancouver.

 You see, family travel is so much more than hauling your kids to see statues or tour museums.

-It’s about them learning how to adapt to new places and living situations.
+Family vacations are about them adapting to new places and living situations.
 And being part of the planning process.

 How YOU Can Travel with YOUR Family